arvkevi/clinvar-kaggle/README.md

 The objective is to predict whether a ClinVar variant will have **conflicting classifications**.

-*of note: Conflicting classifications are when two of any of the following three categories are present for one variant, two submissions of one category is not considered conflicting*
+*Conflicting classifications are when two of any of the following three categories are present for one variant, two submissions of one category is not considered conflicting*
 This is already handled in the `.csv` file.
 1. Likely Benign or Benign
 2. VUS